kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 11. **Population Status**: Specify the population status by selecting an option from the dropdown menu.

+12. **Total Adult**: The total number of adult species.

-12. **Adult Males**: Enter the number of adult males for the species.
+13. **Adult Males**: Enter the number of adult males for the species.

-13. **Adult Females**: Enter the number of adult females for the species.
+14. **Adult Females**: Enter the number of adult females for the species.

+15. **Total Sub-adult**: The total number of sub-adult species.

-14. **Subadult Males**: Enter the number of subadult males for the species.
+16. **Sub-adult Males**: Enter the number of subadult males for the species.

-15. **Subadult Females**: Enter the number of subadult females for the species.
+17. **Sub-adult Females**: Enter the number of subadult females for the species.

+18. **Total Juvenile**: The total number of juvenile species.

-16. **Juvenile Males**: Enter the number of juvenile males for the species.
+19. **Juvenile Males**: Enter the number of juvenile males for the species.

-17. **Juvenile Females**: Enter the number of juvenile females for the species.
+20. **Juvenile Females**: Enter the number of juvenile females for the species.

-18. **Total Count**: The total count will be automatically calculated based on the individual counts entered.
+21. **Total Count**: The total count will be automatically calculated based on the individual counts entered.

-19. **Area Available to Species**: Specify the area available to the species in hectares.
+22. **Area Available to Species**: Specify the area available to the species in hectares.
 This field is mandatory.

-20. **Number of Groups (Prides, Herds, etc.)**: Enter the number of groups, prides, herds, or similar groupings.
+23. **Number of Groups (Prides, Herds, etc.)**: Enter the number of groups, prides, herds, or similar groupings.

-21. **Population Estimate Certainty**: Select the certainty level of the population estimate from the dropdown menu.
+24. **Population Estimate Certainty**: Select the certainty level of the population estimate from the dropdown menu.
 This field is mandatory.

-22. **Certainty of Bounds**: Provide additional information regarding the certainty of population bounds.
+25. **Certainty of Bounds**: Provide additional information regarding the certainty of population bounds.

-23. **Upper Confidence Level**: Enter the upper confidence level.
+26. **Upper Confidence Level**: Enter the upper confidence level.

-24. **Lower Confidence Level**: Enter the lower confidence level.
+27. **Lower Confidence Level**: Enter the lower confidence level.

-25. **SAVE DRAFT**: Click on this button to save the current form as a draft, allowing the user to return to it later and continue with data entry.
+28. **SAVE DRAFT**: Click on this button to save the current form as a draft, allowing the user to return to it later and continue with data entry.

-26. **NEXT**: Click on this button to proceed to the next step of the data upload process.
+29. **NEXT**: Click on this button to proceed to the next step of the data upload process.

 ### Summary